Please use the scroll bar at the bottom to see all of the fields.

 COIT TOWER DETAILS

-Docent tours are available to visitors with a complete tour of the Tower including the murals.
-The tours are limited to an eight (8) person maximum.
+Docent-led tours are available daily to visitors with a complete tour of the Tower including the murals.
+The tours are available for groups of at least 4 people but not more than 8 people.
 The length of the tour is about 30 – 40 minutes.
 Visitors will learn about the Tower’s inception, the Public Work of Art Projects’ influence, and history of the twenty-six artists.
-A $8 fee will be charged for a full tour of the murals.
-A $5 fee will be charged for a tour of the second floor only.
+A $8 fee per person will be charged for a full tour of the murals.
+A $5 fee per person will be charged for a tour of the second floor only.

 Elevator Entrance Fees*